 Bottom Line

 Owners can greatly benefit from familiarizing themselves with the local landlord-tenant law.
-Now that you have a better understanding of Texas landlord-tenant laws, you’re better equipped to keep your rental property safe!
+Now that you have a better understanding of Texas landlord-tenant laws, you’re better equipped to keep your rental safe!

 If you have specific questions, contact Real Property Management Prestige and we can provide you with guidance to solve the most common legal compliance challenges landlords face!